-Once questioning resumed, [the witness] continued to provide a seemingly endless, repetitive and nonresponsive series of answers.

-Based on the foregoing and several other examples of the witness's lack of preparation, Judge Bredar recommended that the insurance company "be precluded from offering evidence to support its defenses."
-The presiding judge declined to adopt the sanction, and ultimately the doctor prevailed in a multi-day jury trial.
+Once questioning resumed, [the witness] continued to provide a seemingly endless, repetitive and nonresponsive series of answers.29 support its defenses."
+30 The presiding judge declined to adopt the sanction, and ultimately the doctor prevailed in a multi-day jury trial.
 Nevertheless, Judge Bredar's Report and Recommendation became relevant after the trial when attorneys' fees were sought from the insurance company.